Brad Goreski

 Brad Goreski (born August 15, 1977) is a Canadian-American celebrity fashion stylist and television personality.
+He first gained prominence in 2008, as Rachel Zoe's assistant on the Rachel Zoe Project.
 In 2015, he joined Fashion Police as a co-host.
 Since 2021, he has been one of the regular judges on Canada's Drag Race.

 Career

 Goreski moved to Los Angeles from Canada in 2003 and studied art history at the University of Southern California.
 He graduated from USC in 2007 with a Bachelor of Arts degree.
 He interned at Vogue and W magazines in New York during college.
 As soon as he graduated, Goreski joined Vogue's west coast staff as an assistant.

 In 2008, Goreski appeared on the Rachel Zoe Project as celebrity clothing stylist Rachel Zoe's assistant.
-In 2010 at age 34, he had a falling out with Zoe and struck out on his own to work as a wardrobe stylist.
-Goreski has worked with clients such as Kaley Cuoco, Demi Moore, Rashida Jones, Lea Michele, Keri Hilson and Shay Mitchel.
+In 2010 at age 33, he had a falling out with Zoe and struck out on his own to work as a wardrobe stylist.
+Goreski has worked with clients such as Kaley Cuoco, Demi Moore, Rashida Jones, Lea Michele, Keri Hilson and Shay Mitchell.

 On January 12, 2012, Goreski premiered his own reality TV show on the Bravo network called It's a Brad, Brad World.
 The show ran for two seasons.
 In 2014, Goreski was named a new co-host of Fashion Police on the E!
 Network.

 In June 2021, it was announced that Goreski would join the panel of Canada's Drag Race as a main judge, replacing Jeffrey Bowyer-Chapman and Stacey McKenzie, who announced their departures in March and June 2021, respectively.

+Personal life

+In 2017 Goreski married his partner, American television writer, producer, and actor Gary Janetti.